fairnesstest/LTDD/README.md

 ## Datasets

 We use 9 datasets, all of which are widely used in fairness research: **Adult, COMPAS, German Credit, Default, Heart Disease, Bank Marketing, Student Performance, MEPS15 and MEPS16**.
-We provide these data sets in the "dataset" folder.
+We provide these data sets in the "datasets" folder.
 For MEPS15 and MEPS16, they can be loaded through python's aif360 package:

 ```python